 The reaction was negative on the part of the guys who were using this girl to make money.
-Now that reaction sets up what happens in verses 19 through 40.
+Now that reaction sets up what happens in verses 19-40.
 Satan’s infiltration plan failed because Paul just cast out the demon.
-Now if Satan can’t infiltrate he’s got another alternative.
+Now if Satan can’t infiltrate, he’s got another alternative.
 It never works but he does it anyway.
 It’s called persecution.
 Infiltration works.
 Persecution doesn’t.
 You know what happens when the church gets persecuted?
 It grows.
 You see, the blood of the martyrs has always been the seed of the church.

 But Satan’s so uptight about the church he can’t resist whacking away at it even though he knows it doesn’t work.
-There’s a great principle, beloved, and it’s this principle and you see it over and over in the Book of Acts.
+There’s a great principle, beloved, and it’s this principle, and you see it over and over in the Book of Acts.
 Persecution always results in blessing.
-You persecute the church in chapter 4 and what do they do?
+You persecute the church in chapter 4, and what do they do?
 They multiply.
-You come back and persecute the church in chapter 5 and what do they do?
+You come back and persecute the church in chapter 5, and what do they do?
 They multiply.
-As if that’s not enough Satan comes back and persecutes the church in a great persecution in chapter 8 and what happened?
-Scattered the church everywhere and they went everywhere preaching.
+As if that’s not enough, Satan comes back and persecutes the church in a great persecution of chapter 8 and what happened?
+Scattered the church everywhere, and they went everywhere preaching.
 Multiplies.

 The first thing we see in our text is suffering persecution.
-Now this gets exciting because as soon as you start to suffer you're going to start seeing something happen.
-It’s inevitable in the Book of Acts; absolutely inevitable.
-Paul cast the demon out of the girl and her master saw the hope of their games was gone.
+Now this gets exciting because as soon as you start to suffer, you're going to start seeing something happen.
+It’s inevitable in the book of Acts; absolutely inevitable.
+Paul cast the demon out of the girl, and her master saw the hope of their gain was gone.
 It hit them right in the wallet.
 See?